CNuge/go-fasta/README.md

 	several simple commands for interacting with fasta files.

-first:
-- go through and assemble the read and write functions for the fasta package

-to do:

 from cmd line:
 - download fasta from NCBI when provided with an accession number, numbers or a list